steadramon/ESPGeiger/docs/hardware/cajoeiot.md

 {: .highlight }

->Install ESPGeiger at your own risk.
-Please ensure you take a back up of the original firmware from the Cajoe GC-ESP32 in case you want to restore the original firmware.
+>Please ensure you take a back up of the original firmware from the Cajoe GC-ESP32 in case you want to restore the original firmware.

 ## Install